Getting Started with EasyContent

 - Guidelines

 Template fields can be reordered by dragging and dropping, as shown below.
+The order in which they appear here determines the order in which they appear in the Content Editor.

 - "About Us" page